busoc/duplicate/README.md

   the incoming stream.
 If the option is not set or set to 0, duplicate uses a default value of 8MB

-The value of the buffer option should be choosen carefully.
+:warning: The value of the buffer option should be choosen carefully.
 Indeed, if the buffer size is too short and because it is implemented as ring buffer, it could seems that the delay option has no effect.